Aavash232311/PropertyRentApp/README.md

 reuseable react componenets
-working admin panel with basic functionality all basic bells and wistles many of them I dont even remember
+working admin panel with basic functionality all basic bells and wistles many of them I dont even remember thought of running a startup with it was not good, now its just a random text